 In simple terms, the JDK is a superset of the JRE.
 It contains everything the JRE has, plus tools such as the compilers and debuggers necessary for developing Java applications.

 Developers use the JDK’s tools and utilities to create, debug, and monitor Java applications.
-Once a Java application has been developed, it can be run on any JRE system installed.
+Once developed, Java applications can be run on any installed JRE system.

 In summary, if you’re just interested in running Java programs, you would only need the JRE.
 However, if you’re a developer and want to create Java applications, you would need the JDK.